 We need another way.

 This is where social entrepreneurship and conscious capitalism enter.
+So, what is a social enterprise business model?
 Basically, using business as a tool to solve social issues.
 It’s tricky, because entrepreneurship is already hard, and entrepreneurship exercised with the precept of placing a social cause above your profits is even harder.

 But sometimes this constraint forces innovative solutions.
 It certainly brings out a lot of goodwill from the community and breeds beautiful and inspiring visions.
 I believe we’re seeing the start of something beautiful.
 While most social enterprises are small, they’re growing in number, and have the potential to tackle great issues we face with the environment, poverty, drugs, incarceration, trafficking, homelessness, equality, and mental health.